Preparing for Life After Uni - Portfolios, Job Hunting and a Healthy Dose of Audacity

 KEY TAKEAWAYS

-• Try to stand out.
-For Rawan, this meant turning her portfolio into a personal brand building exercise, instead of solely focusing it on the projects she completed.
-Rawan brought it with her to interviews and she advises to share it with organisations you’d like to work with.
+Try to stand out.
+For Rawan, this meant turning her portfolio into a personal brand exercise, instead of solely focusing on the projects she completed.
+Rawan brought it with her to interviews and advises it can be used an asset to open conversations with organisations you’d like to work with.

-• Reach out to these organisations directly whether they have positions available or not.
+Reach out to these organisations directly whether they have positions available or not.
 “Not for the sake of money or finding a job” adds Rawan “but just to work with them for the sake of learning.
-So I just asked if I can volunteer, if there's anything I can do just to get involved because I genuinely did believe in the work that they do.
+So I just asked if I can volunteer, if there's anything I can do just to get involved because I did genuinely believe in their work.
 And I landed multiple roles [as a result].”

-• Emphasise transferrable skills and don’t write off part-time positions just because they seem irrelevant (such as barista, shop assistant).
+Emphasise transferrable skills and don’t write off part-time positions (such as barista or shop assistant) just because they seem irrelevant.
 What matters most is how your articulate the skills you’ve gained and connect them to the role you’re applying for, explained Rawan.

-• While volunteering opportunities might be easily overlooked, they are incredible ways of gaining skills that will be valued in a professional context, post-graduation.
-Lois listed a few of the skills she gained as a volunteer: project management, content creation and social media management, understanding budgets, and teamwork/collaboration skills.
+While volunteering opportunities might be easily overlooked, they are incredible ways of gaining skills that will be valued in a professional context.
+Lois listed some of the skills she gained as a volunteer: project management, content creation and social media management, understanding budgets, and teamwork/collaboration skills.

 Use the Career Services [provided by your university] as early as possible.”
 Rawan ElGindy, Graduate Student Achievement Officer, University of Lancashire